A dirty river

 The river was subdued in 1897, but the negativity surrounding the neighbourhood stayed.
 In an attempt to change this bad reputation, in 1980 the area was renewed and renamed “Gerardus Majella”.
 To this day it’s a neighbourhood where people stick around for a long time, sometimes even for four generations.

-Due to the bad weather Marco and Andrea (and our many lovely volunteers!) weren’t able to finish the painting, which is why they’ll be come back to Breda in the Spring of 2019.
+Due to the bad weather, Marco and Andrea (and our many lovely volunteers!) weren’t able to finish the painting back in December 2018, So they came back in the Spring of 2019 to finish it.